 As a current Vista Unified School Board Member, we are amplifying the voices of our students and maximize our impact as a district.
 We opened the first dual-language program at Grapevine Elementary in the fall of 2018.
 We have increased the number of students enrolled in early childhood programs by more than 20% since 2016.The graduating class of 2019 received more than $6.6 million in scholarship funding.
 And thanks to your support, we passed Measure LL to improve our school facilities.

 We are doing all of this important work, even in the face of budget cuts and continued state and federal underinvestment in education.
-There are economic hardships ahead, but I will continue to fight for our students.
+While we navigate this pandemic and the challenges coming our way, I will continue to fight for our students.
 They deserve it.

 I am asking for your vote and support on Tuesday, November 3, 2020.
 I am confident that together, as a community, we can and will give all of our students the tools they need to thrive.